hn/hx711/README.md

 One note to keep in mind, this code is designed to run at 80 samples per second, the breakout board comes defaulted to 10 samples per second, This will manifest itself as the whole process taking a fairly long time to complete.
 To switch to 80 samples per second, one has to desolder the RATE pin from the pad it's soldered to, lift it and solder it to +VCC on HX711 breakout board (pin 15).
 By default, this pin is grounded, which sets HX711 to run at 10 samples per second.

-Inherent problem with Raspberry Pi's GPIO and talking to something that requires strict timing like the HX711 chip, is that linux running on the Raspberry Pi is not a realtime operating system.
+Inherent problem with Raspberry Pi's GPIO and talking to something that requires strict timing like the HX711 chip, is that Linux running on the Raspberry Pi is not a realtime operating system.
 This can cause errors here and there, so there's a few safeguards in the code to reset the chip, etc etc.